 - Spreadsheets waste company time.
 Because using spreadsheets is a slow process for those forced (or…not so forced) to use them, then the department those employees work in, in this case finance, are going to collectively take longer to accomplish tasks.
 That sounds like a simple, and obvious connection, but its effects can be dramatic.
 If the finance department takes longer to close end of the month reports, that sets the entire organization behind.
 And that setback, of course, can be costly.

-Your purchasing department
+Spreadsheets and your purchasing department

 Of course, your organization’s purchasing department is no exception to this trend either.
-In fact, just as it is troublesome in finance, using spreadsheets for purchase orders (and in your purchasing process as a whole) is a bad idea.
+In fact, just as it is troublesome in finance, using purchasing spreadsheets for purchase orders (and in your purchasing process as a whole) is a bad idea.

 Why?
 Well, for more or less the same reasons that it affects finance.
 That’s why a quick analysis of the finance department is an apt examination.
 Again, spreadsheets are slow and promote errors – and your purchasing department deserves better than that.